 Item Description Workbook Protection On/Off Determines whether workbook protection is enabled or not.
 If enabled, workbook protection is applied when the file is opened, and users cannot add / remove sheets or hide / unhide sheets.
 If not enabled, workbook protection is not applied.
+If not enabled, workbook protection is not applied.
 NOTE: Workbook protection is always applied to plan files, regardless of whether this setting is enabled or not.
 For more information, see Configuring workbook protection for Axiom files.